From Quilt North’s Bylaws: Section II. E. To encourage charitable activities

-In January, we have our annual all-day comfort quilt workshop at the Clifton Park-Halfmoon Library in Clifton Park.
+On January 8th, our annual all-day comfort quilt workshop was held at the Clifton Park-Halfmoon Library in Clifton Park.
 This event is our January guild meeting.
 Members, and members of the community, drop in or stay the day, as we make quilts for that will be distributed to those in need.
 Pizza, salad and drinks are provided by the guild for dinner and treats to share are donated (and always appreciated!) by members.
 Thank you to all of you attended and worked so hard on quilts that will be distributed to those in need.

 Work that benefits our community is one of the most important activities of the guild.
 We have provided hundreds of quilts to those in need (129 in the 2016-2017 guild year alone), as well as raised funds for local organizations such as the Shenendehowa Helping Hands Food Pantry and the Guardian House for Homeless Female Veterans.
 Individual members make quilts at home to donate to this effort and workshops are held so members can work together on quilts.
 This provides an ongoing supply of quilts available to the guild.
 Recipients of the quilts include children and families in need, veterans, infants in the NICU, children and youth who have suffered loss, and local families who suffered because of illness or catastrophe.